Backlinks this, inbound link profile that – what’s the big deal?

 So, to sum it up, to get backlinks, you need to invest a lot of time into email outreach.

-More specifically, prospecting, crafting your outreach sequence, finding contact information, and, of course, personalization.
+More specifically, prospecting, crafting your outreach sequence, finding contact information, and personalization.

 Link building cheat sheet